Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

     - `Trajectory.Disperse.WeaponTimer` controls the initial delay for dispersing the weapons defined by `Trajectory.Disperse.Weapons`.
     - `Trajectory.Disperse.WeaponScope` controls the weapon dispersing timer to start counting only within this distance of reaching the target.
 Set to 0 to disable this function.
 Set to a negative value means it will only disperse the weapon at most once before detonation.
     - `Trajectory.Disperse.WeaponSeparate` controls whether the projectile no longer fire all the weapons in `Trajectory.Disperse.Weapons` at once and instead fire a group of weapons in the list order, following `Trajectory.Disperse.WeaponBurst`.
     - `Trajectory.Disperse.WeaponRetarget` controls whether the dispersed weapons will find new targets on their own.
-Using the range of weapons to search new targets.
+Using the `Range`, `CanTarget`, required `AttachedEffects` of weapons to search new targets.
     - `Trajectory.Disperse.WeaponLocation` controls whether the dispersed weapons will search for new targets at the center of the spreading position, otherwise they will focus on the original target.
-If a suitable target cannot be found, it will randomly attack the ground.
     - `Trajectory.Disperse.WeaponTendency` controls whether the dispersed weapons will choose the original target as the first new target in each group of weapons.
     - `Trajectory.Disperse.WeaponToAllies` controls whether the dispersed weapons will choose allies as targets when searching for new targets.
-    - `Trajectory.Disperse.WeaponToGround` controls whether the dispersed weapons will only choose the ground as their targets.
+    - `Trajectory.Disperse.WeaponDoRepeat` controls whether the dispersed weapons will select duplicate targets when the number of targets is insufficient.
+If it is set to true and the weapon can select both the technos and the ground as targets, the technos will be prioritized, then if all non-repeating technos have been selected and the weapon can still be launched at this time (in each round of salvo), it will start selecting duplicate technos.
+If it is set to false and the weapon can select both the technos and the ground as targets, the technos will be prioritized, followed by the ground cells, then if all non-repeating technos have been selected and the weapon can still be launched at this time (in each round of salvo), it will stop firing remaining bursts.

 In `rulesmd.ini`:
 ```ini